litso/GolfScrape/README.md

 ```
 npm install
-# You should not need to install the whole pluggin again
-# sls plugin install -n serverless-python-requirements
+sls plugin install -n serverless-python-requirements
 ```

+Note if you see an error about an unsupported engine, its because our package.json locks the NPM version to 7.3.
+Either install that version of NPM or use something like NVM to install the correct version.

 ## Headless Chrome
 In order to use headless chrome on AWS Lambda, we need to configure a layer to include both of the binaries.
 This will defer on your local system since the binaries will be different.